ksydata/SecureCoding/README.md

 # SecureCoding
-This is a shared page for secure coding.
+This is a shared page for secure coding for confidentiality, integrity and availability